 How one founder's work inside correctional facilities revealed that enrollment is only the beginning — and what he built to finish the job.

-Not because the coverage wasn't real.
-Because the card alone wasn't enough.
-They left covered but without a doctor's appointment scheduled.
-Without anyone to call about their prescription.
-Without a referral to a housing program, a mental health provider, or a job.
-Without anyone making sure they actually used what they had.
+But Chad also saw what happened when coverage was the only thing a person walked out with.
+Active insurance — but no doctor's appointment scheduled.
+No one to call about their prescription.
+No referral to a housing program, a mental health provider, or a job.
+No one making sure they actually used what they had.

 IHAP received its federal 501(c)(3) determination in March 2026.
-It is an independent charitable organization, affiliated with HealthCred Care LLC through a formal service partnership — with its own board, its own mission, and its own accounting.
+It is an independent charitable organization — with its own board, its own mission, and its own accounting.
 Every dollar donated to IHAP goes to the people IHAP serves.

 IHAP doesn't recreate what already exists.
 The coverage is real.
 The community organizations are real.
 The mental health resources are real.
 IHAP makes sure people reach all of it.